kubeshark/docs/src/pages/en/integration_actions.md

 ---
 title: Actionable Network Detection
-description:
+description: Kubeshark uses scripting and hooks to trigger actions when certain network behaviors are detected.
+Actions can also be triggered as part of a scheduled job.
 layout: ../../layouts/MainLayout.astro
 ---

-**Kubeshark** uses scripting and network hooks to trigger specific actions when certain network behaviors are detected.
+**Kubeshark** uses scripting and hooks to trigger specific actions when certain network behaviors are detected.
 Actions can also be triggered as part of a scheduled job.

 Each supported integration enables one or a few actions that can be triggered or scheduled.